 Africa now accounts for most of the world’s rich and poor, and unlike most of the rest of the world, the total number of rich and poor is increasing due to success in the tech market, oil and mineral growth.
 Most of Angola's capital city population lives in poverty on the outskirts of the city but in the center, Angola's capital city Luanda is the priciest city to live in the whole of Africa.

 In Luanda, you must have very deep pockets for housing, transport, clothes, food and entertainment and everything else in-between.
 Luanda was judged the costliest city due to the expense of goods and security.

-When it comes to measuring monetary poverty, the US$1.90 benchmark is used to assess how well people are doing relative to the basic needs in the world’s poorest countries.
+When it comes to measuring monetary poverty, the $1.90 benchmark is used to assess how well people are doing relative to the basic needs.
 Almost half the world lives on less than US$5.50 per day with around 25% of this number living on less than US$3.20 per day.